Cavendish demands Sagan explanation over elbowing

-VITTEL, France Mark Cavendish demanded explanations from Peter Sagan after the world champion sent him crashing to the tarmac in a hectic fourth stage finale on Tuesday.
+VITTEL, France (Reuters) - Mark Cavendish demanded explanations from Peter Sagan after the world champion sent him crashing to the tarmac in a hectic fourth stage finale on Tuesday.

 The Briton had his wrist and shoulder checked by medics after hitting the deck at over 60 kph in the final sprint, when Sagan elbowed him off balance as the Manxman was trying to force his way between his rival and the barrier.